NOVEMBER 14th, 2021 is National BLOCK IT OUT DAY!

-On November 7th, the second National Block It Out Day (#BlockItOutDay) was observed An initiative of STOMP Out Bullying, the goal of this day is to block negativity from our digital lives and, by doing so, end cruelty, homophobia, LGBTQ discrimination, racism, hatred and online violence.
+Last year the third National Block It Out Day (#BlockItOutDay) was observed.
+An initiative of STOMP Out Bullying, the goal of this day is to block negativity from our digital lives and, by doing so, end cruelty, homophobia, LGBTQIA+ discrimination, racism, hatred, shaming and online violence.

-This annual campaign will take place every year on November 14th where everyone can use their power to #BlockItOut.
+This annual campaign takes place every year on November 14th when everyone can use their power to #BlockItOut.

 Each of us has the power to choose what we give our attention to online.
 We can all choose to block out the online hatred, trolls and bullying that makes up the culture of cyberbullying.
 So let’s block the negative messages we each receive from social media, create a safe positive online space, and encourage and empower others to do the same.